MingyuanFu/Case-Management-Software-for-FTC/README.md

-This is a course project
+This is a course project of CMU 95712 Object Oriented Programming in JAVA.